 Hi!
 Do you know that it was not an accident that you found me here?

-That’s how I found my coach.
+That’s how I found my coach way, way back.
 In pain, over a boyfriend, I googled for help and up popped the woman who would become my coach.

 And boy, when I was upset that day, I needed her.
 I was in tears.
-Tears like a waterfall going down my red cheeks.
-Yep, I was mad, upset, and on the verge of heartbreak.
+Yep, I was mad, upset, and on the verge of heartbreak from his impending break-up speech.

-Here’s a true coaching story I just have to share.
+Here’s a true coaching story I just have to share that happened one summer.

 I assumed she was there for dance so I started asking her age, etc. when the mother cut me off and said, “No, I mean I want you to help her.
 Like save her.”